dcarbone/ci-asset-manager/README.md

 **media**
 Styles have the additional attribute of "media", this is used not only for non-combined output but when the global config "combine" is set to true, styles are grouped by "media" types for output.

-### Views

-View files are Javascript files which are not allowed to be remote and have a separate folder.
-These files do not have any parameters, simply list their names.

 ### Groups